theibsi/ibsi-doc/docs/04_Image_features.rst

 #.
 Features are computed from a single matrix after merging 2D
    directional matrices per slice, and then averaged over slices ().

 #.
+Features are computed from a single matrix after merging 2D
+   directional matrices per direction, and then averaged over directions ().

+#.
 The feature is computed from a single matrix after merging all 2D
    directional matrices ().